awsdocs/amazon-transcribe-developer-guide/doc_source/API_StartTranscriptionJob.md

 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 2048\.
 Pattern: `^[A-Za-z0-9][A-Za-z0-9:_/+=,@.-]{0,2048}$`
 Required: No

+ ** [OutputKey](#API_StartTranscriptionJob_RequestSyntax) **   <a name="transcribe-StartTranscriptionJob-request-OutputKey"></a>
+You can specify a location in an Amazon S3 bucket to store the output of your transcription job\.
+If you don't specify an output key, Amazon Transcribe stores the output of your transcription job in the Amazon S3 bucket you specified\.
+By default, the object key is "your\-transcription\-job\-name\.json"\.
+You can use output keys to specify the Amazon S3 prefix and file name of the transcription output\.
+For example, specifying the Amazon S3 prefix, "folder1/folder2/", as an output key would lead to the output being stored as "folder1/folder2/your\-transcription\-job\-name\.json"\.
+If you specify "my\-other\-job\-name\.json" as the output key, the object key is changed to "my\-other\-job\-name\.json"\.
+You can use an output key to change both the prefix and the file name, for example "folder/my\-other\-job\-name\.json"\.
+If you specify an output key, you must also specify an S3 bucket in the `OutputBucketName` parameter\.
+Type: String
+Length Constraints: Minimum length of 1\.
+Maximum length of 1024\.
+Pattern: `[a-zA-Z0-9-_.!*'()/]{1,1024}$`
+Required: No

  ** [Settings](#API_StartTranscriptionJob_RequestSyntax) **   <a name="transcribe-StartTranscriptionJob-request-Settings"></a>